Home Assistant: Setup Guide

 Will the heart of your system be a powerful, plug-and-play controller that works out of the box such as the Fibaro Home Center 3?
 Or will it come to life with the people focused, open-source/highly-customisable home automation platform Home Assistant?

 If you enjoy a hands on experience and desire ultimate control over your system, Home Assistant may be the platform you’re searching for.
 With a growing community, emphasis on privacy and an extensive array of plugins, you’ll be sure to find everything needed to suit your needs.
 Home Assistant really is a tinkerers dream.
 However I must warn you, there will be many 3am Google sessions… it’s not all rainbows and candy – but certainly worth the effort.

 The purpose of this blog is to guide you through the process of setting up your own Home Assistant Hub, from acquiring the parts to landing on your Home Assistant Dashboard for the first time.
 I’ve kept each step as simple as possible and included reference images alongside other useful information.

-Before proceeding, it's important to mention that even with extensive online resources and documentation, the Home Assistant route is still not a journey for the faint-hearted.
-While setting up Home Assistant is simple, a level of understanding about computers, networks and programming is needed in order to configure Home Assistant to meet your needs.
+Before proceeding, it’s important to mention that even with extensive online resources and documentation, the Home Assistant route is still not a journey for the faint-hearted.
+A rudimentary understanding of computers, networks and programming is helpful in order to setup and configure Home Assistant.

 If you feel you’re up for the challenge, awesome!
 Let’s get started.